avaneev/a5hash/README.md

 platforms, but the use there is not recommended due to a lacking performance.

-This function features a very high hashing throughput for small strings/messages (about 11 cycles/hash for 0-64-byte strings).
+This function features a very high hashing throughput for small strings/messages (about 11 cycles/hash for 0-64-byte strings, hashed repeatedly).
 The bulk throughput is, however, only moderately fast (10-15 GB/s), and that is for a purpose...
 All newest competing "fast" hash functions try to be fast both in common keyed string hash-maps, and in large data hashing.
 In most cases, this is done for the sake of better looks in benchmarks as such hash functions rarely offer streamed hashing required for large data or file hashing...

 `a5hash` was designed to be "ultimatively" fast only for common string/small key data hash-maps and hash-tables, by utilizing "forced inlining" feature